 - Once your consultation is scheduled you will receive an invitation via email.
 You’ll be asked to download a small file so you can use the platform and we can see each other.
 This process is simple and takes less than a minute.

 - You will need to have high-speed internet to participate in a virtual consultation.
 A laptop, tablet or phone can be used as your camera.
 A helper to aim the camera can make things go smoothly.
+It can be helpful to have a separate login for your helper with a separate device.

 - Good lighting is essential—especially if I need to look into the baby’s mouth.
 Have a flashlight handy just in case.

 - If you’d like to bill your insurance company, you will be provided with a superbill and instructions for how to complete it.
-(In some situations I can bill AETNA directly for this type of consultation.)
+(In some situations I can bill AETNA directly for this type of consultation.) have all equipment that you usually use ready and clean;;pumps, flanges, bottles, etc.

 - Consultations last about an 75-90 minutes.
 Follow ups can be scheduled as necessary.